WattyRev/home-heat/README.md

 # home-heat
-A web app that manages the heating of my house
+A web app that manages the heating of my house.

+**Why**
+I have 2 different heating systems in my house: Mysa for in-wall forced air heating, and Sensibo for a Heating/AC system.

+Mysa has a geo-fencing feature, but I found it to be unreliable.
+Even if it was reliable, it wouldn't be able to change my Sensibo.

+So, I wanted to make my own system for thermostat scheduling that can control both Mysa and Sensibo, and which can also be manipulated using a 3rd party Geofencing (IFTTT).

 ## Local Development